NM2/smartie-doc/index.md

 The options modified in this subsection affect the controller and the probes alike.

-*   **Max number of displayed elements**: limits the number of elements considered in report lists and graphs, e.g. a value of _10_ causes the _top-n_ graph to show the results of the top-10 ranking elements (aggregated according to the filtering and drill-down criteria)
+*   **Max number of displayed elements**: max number of elements considered in report lists and graphs, e.g. a value of _10_ causes the _top-n_ graph to show the results of the top-10 ranking elements (aggregated according to the filtering and drill-down criteria)
 *   **Remote assistance**: this toggle button allows the administrator to enable/disable the remote assistance module
 *   **Anomaly notification**: this toggle is used to enable/disable the notification by email when an anomaly is detected
 *   **Go to active dashboard**: link to the active measurements dashboard